despervita/Marceau/README.md

 ###  Getting it

-To download Marceau, either fork this [Github][git-repo-url] repository or simply use Pypi via pip.
+To download Marceau, either from this [Github][git-repo-url] repository or simply use Pypi via pip.
 ```sh
 $ pip install Marceau
 ```